uniphil/statwonk.github.io/source/_posts/2013-12-15-are-academics-adopting-github.markdown

 categories: academia, git, github, version control, R, Python
 ---

-As the partner of the "Piled Higher, and Deeper" (a Ph.D student) crowd and also a data scientist, I couldn't help but introduce the 'git-way' to Gentry.
+As the partner of one of the "Piled Higher, and Deeper" (a Ph.D student) crowd and also a data scientist, I couldn't help but introduce the 'git-way' to Gentry.

 She's a geographer at Queen's university.  **Like me, she's tech savvy, but coding